Skip to content

 }

-The 3DS authentication data (CAVV, ECI, XID) is associated with the token automatically when 3DS is processed through the Tokenizer.
-Your API call uses the token as normal — the gateway links the 3DS results to the transaction.
+The 3DS data (CAVV, ECI, XID) is automatically linked to the token when 3DS is processed via Tokenizer.
+Your API call uses the token as normal — the gateway associates the 3DS results to the transaction.

-Here's a full working example with 3DS enabled, fee calculation, and error handling:
+A working example with 3DS enabled, fee calculation, and error handling.

 html